mistralmail/mistralmail/README.md

     go work use smtp
     go work use imap-backend

-Also set `GOPRIVATE` so it fetches the gopistolet repos over SSH:
+Also set `GOPRIVATE` so it fetches the mistralmail repos over SSH:

-    go env -w "GOPRIVATE=github.com/gopistolet/*"
+    go env -w "GOPRIVATE=github.com/mistralmail/*"

 ## Acknowledgements